spring-projects/spring-integration/build-spring-integration/resources/readme.txt

-SPRING INTEGRATION 1.0.0.M3 (Apr 07, 2008)
+SPRING INTEGRATION 1.0.0.M4 (May 23, 2008)
 ------------------------------------------

-This is the 1.0 Milestone 3 release of Spring Integration.
+This is the 1.0 Milestone 4 release of Spring Integration.

-To find out what has changed since Milestone 2, see 'changelog.txt'
+To find out what has changed since Milestone 3, see 'changelog.txt'

 The following are the key messaging components defined in this release: org.springframework.integration.message.Message